PlanarNeRF: Online Learning of Planar Primitives with Neural Radiance Fields: Methodology

 where $\mathbf{p}_1 = \left [ \mathbf{n}_1, d_1 \right ]^T, \mathbf{p}_2 = \left [ \mathbf{n}_2, d_2 \right ]^T$.
 All offset values must be non-negative because a plane parameter vector and its negative version describe the same plane spatially, ignoring the normal orientations.

 Unfortunately, Eq. (\ref{eq:plane_dist_1}) works well as a similarity measure but it is too sensitive to the estimation noises.
 Directly comparing two plane vectors lacks the robustness to the noises.
 To tackle this issue, we propose to use a simple yet robust way to compute the similarity measure.
-We observe in Eq. (\ref{eq:ransac}) that the results also inform us of the identity of each point, meaning there are two representations for one plane --- the plane parameters ($\mathbf{p}_i$) or the points ($PO_i = \{ \mathbf{po}_j \}_{j=0}^{n_j}$) belonging to the plane instance.
+There are two representations for one plane --- the plane parameters ($\mathbf{p}_i$) or the points ($PO_i = \{ \mathbf{po}_j \}_{j=0}^{n_j}$) belonging to the plane instance.
 The new similarity measure is based on the distance between \textbf{points to the plane}.
 Assume we use $\mathbf{p}_1$ to represent one plane and $PO_2$ for another, then we can have: